 The Wee Black Book gives an update on what was promised, and what happened thereafter.

-You’ll find us on Yes Edinburgh West website, Facebook and Twitter.
+You’ll find us on Yes Edinburgh West website, Facebook, National Yes Registry and Twitter.
 There is also a library of useful information on our SNP branch Forum on No Outreach.
 The 2014 Referendum White Paper and the Wee Blue Book, although dated, give a good idea of policy options in an independent Scotland.